Old Traditional Romanian Tapestry Patterns that Should be Revived

 The traditional designs were predominantly geometric (line, rhomb), combined with abstract, geometric floral, vegetal, avian motifs.

 Anthropomorphic motifs (human shape), women symbolizing fertility, which can be found on the Bukovinean scoarţe are similar to those seen in the region of Maramureş.
-When there are seven women, they represent the days of the week.

 Peasants were using fruits and vegetable to tan their yarns.
 Even today, the old colors that we can admire in museums have a lovely charm.